Don’t worry, this is totally normal.

 We know it’s hard – you’ve been waiting for that parcel to arrive and all you want to do is dive into a freshly made bed, but washing your sheets before you use them for the first time is one of the most important things you can do with your new linen.

-But what happens if you take them out of the machine, dry them, and you notice a bit of shedding?
+However, what happens if you take them out of the machine, dry them and you notice a bit of shedding?
 By which we mean, little balls or pieces of lint and fluff gathering on your sheets.
-Don’t panic, it’s totally normal and is part of the life cycle of linen fibre.
-It means that your linen is just getting softer and softer, and therefore cosier and cosier to sleep in.

-The first thing is to make sure that you don’t tumble dry your sheets – air dry only.
+The first thing is to make sure that you try to avoid tumble drying your sheets and air dry them instead.
 Tumble drying is abrasive on the delicate linen fibres, and will ensure that shedding continues.
-If you want to tumble dry (and once again, we don’t recommend this), try drying your sheets on a lower heat setting and for a short period of time, completing the drying process by hanging up your linen on the line.
+If you want to tumble dry, try drying your sheets on a lower heat setting and for a short period of time, completing the drying process by hanging up your linen on the line.
 But really, the best thing to do is air dry from start to finish.
 This is the gentlest, most life-prolonging thing for your linen sheets.
 Washing them on a cold machine wash and then hanging them out to dry will ensure that your sheets stay fresh and relatively shed-free over time.

-Following these tips will ensure that you can keep shedding to a relative minimum, but just remember: shedding is a totally normal part of washing and drying linen.
-It’s linen’s way of purging any unnecessary fibres and ensuring that what’s left behind is only the most comfortable to sleep in.
-Shedding is linen’s way of making life cosier for you, and so even though it might look odd at first, just remember that it’s there to make sure your sheets last as long as they can.
-A pretty good trade off we think.
+Following these tips will ensure that you can keep shedding to a relative minimum, but just remember - shedding is a totally normal part of washing and drying linen.
+Think of it this way: it’s linen’s way of purging any unnecessary fibres and ensuring that what’s left behind is only the most comfortable to sleep in.
+Shedding is linen’s way of making life cosier for you, and so even though it might look odd at first, it’s there to make sure your sheets last as long as they can.
+A pretty good trade, we think.